AntiMinefort/Skripts/README.md

 Run the server and your good to go

 # Version 0.0.1
-Being Reupdated
-For Good Reasons
+-  added announce
+-  added clearchat
+-  added daily
 -  NavineClient